benjaminyan/SafeAlarm/README.md

 ## Description

-Old-school alarms and detectors have now become "smarter" using SafeAlarm, a smart-IOT connected network.
+Old-school alarms and detectors have now become "smarter" using SafeAlarm, a smart-IoT connected network.

 ## Inspiration